-- Grate zucchini using a grater or pulse in food processor.
+- Grate zucchini using a grater or pulse in a food processor.
 Transfer grated zucchini to a nut milk bag or cheesecloth and squeeze to remove excess liquid.
 Set aside.

 - To a large mixing bowl, add dry ingredients and whisk together.
-Add eggs and vanilla and mix with electric mixer.
+Add eggs and vanilla and mix with an electric mixer.

 - Spoon mixture into muffin liners (the mixture will be quite thick).
-Add chocolate chips to top of muffin dough.
+Add chocolate chips to the top of muffin dough.